pipelight/doc.pipelight/helpers/overview.md

 ## A thrilling example

-Aside from the boring Docker Object defintion.
-This is what the core of a pipeline made with helpers looks like.
+Aside from the boring Docker Object definition, this is what the core of a pipeline made with helpers looks like.

 Here we use the **pipeline**, **step**, **ssh**, and **docker** helpers.

-This pipeline build some user defined docker images, send them to remote, Then, on the remote, it replaces the old existing containers with the new generated ones, to finally run them.
+This pipeline builds some custom docker images and sends them to remote, Then, on the remote, it replaces the old existing containers with the newly created ones to finally run them.

 ```ts